This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 > Slightly heavier than similar spec pads

 Nemo has a large selection of lightweight sleeping pads for camping.
-The Nemo Tensor Insulated is arguably one of their best backpacking sleeping pads.
+The newly updated Nemo Tensor Trail Insulated Sleeping Pad is arguably their best backpacking sleeping pad.

-I have spent more than 500 nights using and testing this backpacking sleeping pad in the last few years on trails such as the Continental Divide Trail, Appalachian Trail, and Bike Touring North and South America.
+I have spent more than 500 nights using and testing the Tensor range of sleeping pads over the years on trails such as the Continental Divide Trail, Appalachian Trail, and Bike Touring North and South America.

 During all those nights of testing, I found the Nemo Tensor Insulated to be one of the most comfortable air pads of all the mattresses in this review.
 A combination of its thickness and the fact that it is quiet.
 Making it perfect for the side sleeper.